Nebraska

 Surgical Treatment:

-- Nebraska ranked 13th (out of the 49 states with available data) with 22% of cases undergoing surgery as part of the first course of treatment.
+- Nebraska ranked 19th (out of 49 states with available data) with 20.9% of cases undergoing surgery as part of the first course of treatment, which is not significantly different than the national rate of 20.7%.

-- This is not significantly than the national rate of 21% and puts Nebraska in the average tier.
+- This places Nebraska in the average tier.

 - Over the last five years, the percent of cases undergoing surgery in Nebraska did not change significantly.

-- Nebraska ranked 26th (out of the 49 states with available data) with 20% of cases not receiving any treatment.
+- Nebraska ranked 19th (out of 49 states with available data) with 19.0% of cases not receiving any treatment, which is significantly lower than the national rate of 21.0%.

-- This is not significantly different than the national rate of 21% and puts Nebraska in the average tier.
+- This places Nebraska in the above average tier.

 Screening